wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 %prod.quarkus.datasource.jdbc.url=jdbc:postgresql://${DB_HOST:wanjaserver}/${DB_DATABASE:wanjadb}
 ```

 Quarkus takes the values after the colon as defaults, which means you don’t have to create those environment values in the `Deployment` file for this test.
-But if you want to use a Secret or ConfigMap, have a look at the [corresponding extension][14] for Quarkus.
+But if you want to use a secret or ConfigMap, have a look at the [corresponding extension][14] for Quarkus.

 After restarting the `person-service` you should see that the database is used and that the `person` table was created.
 But there is no data in the database, because you’ve defined the corresponding property to be used in dev mode only.